Pouring liquid into a cup. That’s what we’re going to talk about today.

 And That's the Standard Wine Pour

-Training bar and restaurant staff on standard liquor pours can benefit your bar's pour cost in a big way, especially when bartenders are pouring wine by the glass.
-Overpouring with a bottle at tableside is primarily irritating to the guests (so is serving wine at the wrong wine serving temperature).
+Training bar and restaurant staff on standard wine pours and standard liquor pours can benefit your bar's pour cost in a big way, especially when your wine menu or digital wine list includes wine by the glass.
+Overpouring with a bottle at tableside is primarily irritating to the guests.
 Some guests may not want more than a serving of wine, and pouring too much too early can prevent the 5th wine-drinking guest from getting a full serving.